wdtgbot/flowerss-bot/README.md

 ## Installation and use

-For detailed installation and usage, please refer to the project [Usage Document](https://flowerss-bot.now.sh/).
+For detailed installation, please refer to the [installation process](https://orsixtyone.cf/flowerss-bot/#/).

 List of available commands: